-A school nurse, part time physiotherapists, occupational therapists and a designated speech and language therapist work alongside staff and parents to ensure that we meet the physical needs of our pupils.
+A part time medical practitioner, part time physiotherapists, occupational therapists and speech and language therapist work alongside staff and parents to ensure that we meet the physical needs of our pupils.
 We use sensory approaches for children with sensory impairments.